rackerlabs/technical-blog/content/blog/2023/2023-05-05-multicloud-architecture-model/index.md

 ### Active-Active Multi-cloud

-The Active Active model involves running the same cloud agnostic workload across multiple clouds, this model is well suited to running K8s containerised workloads.
+The Active Active model is the hardest of all to successfully achieve, it involves running the same cloud agnostic workload across multiple clouds, this model is well suited to running K8s containerised workloads.

 #### Diagram
 An example situation is illustrated in the diagram below, where a fictitious company has chosen AWS as their preferred Single cloud, and expands out the options detailed in the hyperscaler options (1,3,4,5) above.